 Your water system is now ready to be used.

-The slide outs containing kitchens, will have flexible hoses installed on both fresh water lines and drain lines.
-Make sure there are no obstructions to allow free flow, and prevent any leakage.
+On slide outs containing kitchens will have flexible hoses installed on both fresh water lines and drain lines.
+Make sure there are no obstructions to prevent free flow preventing leakage and full flow.

 Drainage (Fresh Water)